 Font and Colors

-The manufacturer chose shades of blue for both logos that speak to technical excellence and professionalism.
+The manufacturer chose shades of blue for both logos to convey technical excellence and professionalism.
 The modern logo is rendered in a light blue hue.

 This color embodies the lightness that grows with technological advancement.
 Smartphones are becoming increasingly thin and lightweight, and equipment is shrinking to micro sizes.